-Computer systems are becoming increasingly powerful and intelligent, and they rely on increasingly sophisticated techniques.
+Computer systems are becoming increasingly powerful and intelligent, and they rely on more sophisticated techniques.
 To master the complexity of these systems, it is essential to understand the core areas of computer science.

-This programme offers a comprehensive foundation in the science of programming.
-It gives the student a strong basis for developing the computer applications of today and tomorrow and for conducting innovative research and promoting development.
+This master's programme offers a comprehensive foundation in the science of programming.
+It will give you a strong basis for developing the computer applications of today and tomorrow and for conducting innovative research and promoting development.